MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/python_setup.md

   name: python3
 ---

-# 🐍 Setup for scientific image analysis using Python
+# 🐍 Setting up Python for scientific image analysis

 Python can be used to process, analyze, and visualize your images.
 There are several ways of installing and setting up Python on your computer.
 If you have never used Python before, we recommend that you follow the steps below to get started.